 According to the White House announcement, during the visit, on July 18, Mr. Herzog will meet with US President Joe Biden, US Vice President Kamala Harris, US Secretary of State Antony Blinken and other senior officials in Washington.

 President Herzog will also address a joint session of the US Congress.
-President Herzog’s visit is scheduled to end on July 22, after traveling to New York to meet with UN Secretary-General Antonio Guterres, city leaders and members of the Jewish community.
+His visit is expected to end on July 22, after arriving in New York to meet with UN Secretary-General Antonio Guterres, city leaders and members of the Jewish community.

-President Isaac Herzog's visit to the United States is particularly noteworthy amid tensions over Israel-Iran relations and Israel's internal political disputes.
-Ahead of Herzog's visit, President Joe Biden called Prime Minister Benjamin Netanyahu and invited the Israeli leader to visit the United States after a long wait.
+President Isaac Herzog's visit to the US this time is of particular interest in the context of tensions related to Israel-Iran relations and internal political disputes in Israel.
+Ahead of Mr. Herzog's visit, President Joe Biden called Prime Minister Benjamin Netanyahu and invited the Israeli leader to visit the US after a long wait.
 (The Times of Israel)

 Source